paul-breen/squelch/README.md

 $ squelch
 ```

 The only required argument is a database connection URL.
-This can either be passed on the command line, via the `--url` option, or specified in a [JSON](https://en.wikipedia.org/wiki/JSON) configuration file given by the `--conf-file` option.
+This can either be passed on the command line, via the `--url` option, or specified in a [JSON](https://en.wikipedia.org/wiki/JSON) configuration file.

+The configuration file can be specified in one of the following ways:

+* The full path to a configuration file can be given by the `--conf-file` option.
+* A configuration name can be given as the first positional argument.

+A configuration name is the basename (without the `.json` suffix) of a configuration file in the [squelch configuration directory](#configuration-directory).
+Using a configuration name is a convenience that simplifies the invocation of the CLI.

 The form of the JSON configuration file is as follows:

 ```json
 {